sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

    [Install]
    WantedBy=multi-user.target

-Add a shell script
+Add a Shell Script
 ----------------

-Create a shell script 'fire.sh' and place it at '/home/sparkflows/fire.sh'
+Create a shell script 'fire.sh' and place it at '/home/sparkflows/fire.sh'.

-Below are its content and make it executable.
+Below are its content that make it executable.

 ::